Baker Street: 20th century

 Residents of the prestigious mansion block, Chiltern Court on the Regent's Park end of Baker Street include the novelists Arnold Bennett and H. G. Wells who are commemorated with a blue plaque.

 In 1940 the headquarters of the Special Operations Executive moved to 64 Baker Street, they were often called the "Baker Street Irregulars" after Sherlock Holmes' gang of street urchins of the same name.

 The Beatles' Apple Boutique was based at 94 Baker Street from 1967 to 1968.

 A significant robbery of a branch of Lloyds Bank took place on Baker Street in 1971.

 For many years the head office of Marks & Spencer, formerly the United Kingdom's largest retailer, was at "Michael House" (named in parallel with the group's "St Michael" brand), 55 Baker Street, until the company relocated to the Paddington Basin in 2004.
 This was one of the best known corporate buildings in the United Kingdom, and has since been redeveloped as a modern office complex by London & Regional Properties to a design by Make Architects and Expedition Engineering.

 A London County Council blue plaque commemorates Prime Minister William Pitt the Younger who lived at 120 Baker Street from 1803 to 1804.
 British singer Dusty Springfield lived on Baker Street in the 1960s.

 21st century

 In February 2019, Baker Street was converted from a one-way southbound street to a two-way street.

 Buildings

 The Seychelles maintains a High Commission of the Seychelles, London (Consulate) at 111 Baker Street.

 Transport

-The street is served by the London Underground's Baker Street station, developed in the early 1860s, and one of the world's oldest and longest surviving underground stations.
+The street is served by the London Underground's Baker Street tube station, developed in the early 1860s, and one of the world's oldest and longest surviving underground stations.
 Next door is Transport for London's lost property office.